superduper-io/superduper/README.md

 ## Key Features:
 - **[Integration of AI with your existing data infrastructure](https://docs.superduperdb.com/docs/docs/walkthrough/apply_models):** Integrate any AI models and APIs with your databases in a single scalable deployment, without the need for additional pre-processing steps, ETL or boilerplate code.
-- **[Streaming Inference](https://docs.superduperdb.com/docs/docs/walkthrough/daemonizing_models_with_listeners):** Have your models compute outputs automatically and immediately as new data arrives, keeping your deployment always up-to-date.
+- **[Inference via change-data-capture](https://docs.superduperdb.com/docs/docs/walkthrough/daemonizing_models_with_listeners):** Have your models compute outputs automatically and immediately as new data arrives, keeping your deployment always up-to-date.
 - **[Scalable Model Training](https://docs.superduperdb.com/docs/docs/walkthrough/training_models):** Train AI models on large, diverse datasets simply by querying your training data.
 Ensured optimal performance via in-build computational optimizations.
 - **[Model Chaining](https://docs.superduperdb.com/docs/docs/walkthrough/linking_interdependent_models/)**: Easily setup complex workflows by connecting models and APIs to work together in an interdependent and sequential manner.
 - **[Simple Python Interface](https://docs.superduperdb.com/docs/docs/fundamentals/procedural_vs_declarative_api)**: Replace writing thousand of lines of glue code with simple Python commands, while being able to drill down to any layer of implementation detail, like the inner workings of your models or your training details.